NATO leaders meet to reassure allies near Russia, Ukraine | Law-Order

 The leaders are likely to consider Friday whether to activate the NATO Response Force, which can number up to 40,000 troops.
 A quickly deployable land brigade that is part of the NRF — made up of 5,000 troops and run by France alongside Germany, Poland, Portugal and Spain — is already on heightened alert.

-Lithuania declared a state of emergency Thursday after Russian President Vladimir Putin ordered troops into Ukraine.
+Lithuania declared a state of emergency Thursday.
 Lithuania borders Russia's Kaliningrad region to the southwest, Belarus to the east, Latvia to the north and Poland to the south.

 The Baltic country's move allows for a more flexible use of state reserve funds and increased border protection, giving border guards greater authorities to stop and search individuals and vehicles in border areas.